Aviatrix Controller Security for SAML auth based VPN Deployment¶

 In order to accommodate for both functions in a secure manner, please follow the instructions below to secure your controller when SAML authentication is being used.

-- We assume you already know how to deploy Aviatrix solution, if you need help, check out this reference design.
+- We assume you already know how to deploy the Aviatrix solution.
+If you need help, check out this reference design.

 - You have deployed Aviatrix SAML authentication for your user VPN access.